-The Environment, Economy, Development, and Sustainability (EEDS) major prepares students to address some of the most pressing challenges facing society today with practical skills in managing economic, social, and environmental change.
+The Environment, Economy, Development, and Sustainability (EEDS) major prepares students to address some of the most pressing challenges facing society today, like unprecedented environmental change, resource scarcities, and growing social inequalities.
+Students gain practical skills in managing economic, social, and environmental change.

 The EEDS course of study is systems-focused and provides students with the tools to manage change, think holistically, and assess sustainable development in a variety of settings.
 EEDS graduates are equipped with the knowledge and skills necessary to launch a career in sustainability in the private, public or non-profit sectors.